13.9.2 TAS Audit Coordination

 Audit An examination of government programs, operations, and/or financial records.
 Audit is interchangeable or synonymous with review.

 Draft Report A formal report of audit findings and recommendations prepared after completion of an audit.
-The IRS is given a specified time by GAO and TIGTA to respond to the draft report, typically 30 days.
+TAS is given a specified time by GAO and TIGTA to respond to the draft report, typically 30 days.

-Engagement Letter/Notification Letter A letter sent to the IRS from GAO or TIGTA providing notification of a new audit.
+Engagement Letter/Notification Letter A letter sent to TAS from GAO or TIGTA providing notification of a new audit.
 TIGTA typically uses the term Engagement Letter, while GAO uses Notification Letter.

 Exit/Closing Conference Meeting to discuss GAO’s or TIGTA’s preliminary findings and recommendations with TAS executives.
 TAS provides GAO/TIGTA with their perspective/position on the audit findings and shares draft proposed corrective actions.
 Discussions during the exit/closing conference often forms the basis for management’s response.